dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `5.0.3` improves the Exchange Rates providers, to reflect recent changes to the CoinMarketCap service.
+Version `5.0.4` improves the email templating system and fixes a bug in the static template that displays user balances.

 == Donating ==